marcotcal/PG-DBA-Tools/README.md

 This tool is based on Melvin Davidson queries found on postgres-general mailing list.
-I found it on https://github.com/JohnArchieMckown/PostgreSQL-DBA-tools (you can find the originals here), I made some modifications on the queries and divided it on diferent folders by category.
+I found it on https://github.com/JohnArchieMckown/PostgreSQL-DBA-tools (you can find the originals here), I made some modifications on the queries to adapt then to the newer versions and divided then on diferent folders by category.
+Some new queres were added to adapt the tool to the new versions of PostgreSQL

 The intent is to help on DBA tasks for PostgreSQL